Bodyline (miniseries): Broadcast

-The seven-part mini-series was a ratings success, and was shown over a four-week period.
+The mini-series was a huge ratings success in Australia, earning a share of 40%.

 The UK premiere of the 5 million dollar Bodyline mini-series was originally broadcast on BBC2 Television in 4:3 picture ratio on consecutive evenings at 9.00pm from Monday 3 June – Friday 7 June 1985 and was shown in the significantly longer, original, extended and uncut version.
 BBC2 divided the series into 5 parts of slightly varying lengths.

 The individual original BBC2 episode run-times of the Bodyline mini-series were: